 Project-based course, using modern statistical methods and computational tools in a High Performance Computing environment to address biological questions.
 Enrollment open all four terms.
 Contact me for details.
-Offered: Fall 2011, Fall 2016 (and upon request).
+Offered: Fall 2011, Fall 2016, Fall 2019 (and upon request).

 BNF 5106 / BNF 5506 (BIOL 5515) - BIOINFORMATICS